 Some landlords were enclosing the waste lands of the parishes, cutting off the poor from their traditional rights of herbage and pannage.
 Agricultural wages were so low that tenant farmers could not afford the coal to cook the little food they had, and once they could no longer collect firewood or fruits from the common lands their lives became grim indeed.
 Even the structure of parish relief was changed in the years leading up to 1800, causing shortfalls in some areas, including Newdigate at the southern end of the hundred.
 For yeomen with freeheld properties, the proliferation of banking services held new dangers: after bad harvests they were tempted into borrowing and mortgaging their land, only to default and lose their farms after the next failed crop when they could not make their payments.

 In 1800 the economy of England was also distorted by the long years of war against France.
 The government, desperate to raise funds for the conflict, was inventing new taxes—notably the income tax, first levied that year—and imposing duties on imported goods of all kinds, both luxuries and necessities.
 The taxes burdened not only the wealthy but also many people barely making do, and import duties affected everyone.
 Duties on imported goods also gave birth to a thriving ‘underground’ smuggling economy, which played a role in Darking’s history, situated as it was along one of the main routes from the Sussex coast to London.
-Its happy accident of geology—being built atop a system of limestone caves—also contributed to its role in the transport of contraband.
+Its happy accident of geology—being built atop a system of sandstone caves—also contributed to its role in the transport of contraband.

 The government also employed a variety of means to ensure a steady supply of men to serve as cannon fodder, from press gangs to mandating that every community supply a certain number of men to serve in the army.
 And the wars contributed to disruptions in food supplies, when the markets in flour and bread (among other staples) were manipulated to ensure adequate provisions for the army and navy at the expense of those who remained at home.
 This led to rioting, including riots in Darking during the winter and spring of 1800.